Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 Making a Simple Package for Cuis
 ================================

-This is a quick tutorial which shows the process of creating a simple package in Cuis Smalltalk and making it sharable on GitHub.
+This is a tutorial which shows the process of creating a simple package in Cuis Smalltalk and making it sharable on GitHub.

 ### Basic Orientation

 It would be good for you to read through the Cuis documentation on package based code sharing before going through this tutorial.

-You can find information at the web site or from within a running Cuis.
+You can find information at the web site or from within a running Cuis image.

 From the Cuis-Smalltalk-Dev web site: